 - Represented Wells Fargo Bank in litigation it filed in state court seeking declarations that certain investor owned life insurance policies having death benefits in excess of $40 million were valid and enforceable obligations.
 Obtained several favorable summary judgments and then recovered $3 million in attorneys’ fees in a jury trial.

 - Co-counsel for Berkshire Hathaway in class actions filed to challenge its proposed acquisition of BNSF Railway.
 The class actions were ultimately dismissed with no payment by Berkshire Hathaway.

 - Represented the Board of Directors of XTO Energy in class actions filed in Fort Worth state court challenging its merger with Exxon Mobil Corporation.
 Following depositions, the merger was consummated and the class actions were dismissed.

-- Represented the former Chairman of the Board and two other outside directors of a failed public company from claims brought against them in Johnson County state court by a bankruptcy trustee on behalf of Goldman Sachs, Bank of America, and other creditors.
+- Represented the former directors of a failed public company from claims brought against them by a bankruptcy trustee on behalf of Goldman Sachs, Bank of America, and other creditors.
 Following depositions of the parties, the trial court entered several favorable rulings and ultimately dismissed the case.
 The trial court’s judgment was affirmed on appeal.